Bugs That Look Like Roaches But Aren't

 Like cockroaches, ground beetles can often be found near logs or under the bark of a tree.
 In addition to that, they also enjoy the sand near ponds and rivers.

-Crickets are a versatile and well-known insect.
+Crickets are versatile and well-known insects.
 They are often a character in a book, can be kept as pets, and, in some parts of the world, are used for cricket fights by humans.